 The waiter’s role in your dinner, as described in a common analogy in developers’ circles, is akin to the role of an application programming interface (API) in delivering data.
 Like a waiter, an API receives a set of instructions, takes the request to a database, and retrieves the data, or enables a set of actions before sending a response back to the application or engineer that requested it.
 The API documentation is the menu, the chef the integration, and the ingredients used represent the data or functions.
 And just like a menu, APIs need to be designed for ultimate flexibility: Adding a business capability (or a new dish based on what’s in season) won’t force developers (or restaurant managers) to start from scratch.

-While enforcement won’t begin until July 1, 2021, the implementation timeline is still very aggressive for many Managed Care Organizations (MCOs), health plans, and states already grappling with COVID-19 response, budget crises, and in-flight Medicaid Enterprise System (MES) projects.
+Currently, the enforcement date is July 1, 2021, which may be an aggressive timeline for many Managed Care Organizations (MCOs), health plans, and states already grappling with COVID-19 response, budget crises, and in-flight Medicaid Enterprise System (MES) projects.
 But regardless of ongoing challenges, organizations must move forward now to ensure compliance with the Interoperability Rule.

 Doing so will require you to address several considerations, applying a multi-disciplinary approach that looks across people, processes, and technology: